Interior designers move to partner banks for empowerment - New Telegraph

-Interior Designers Association of Nigeria (IDAN) has resolved to partner with banks in order to empower its members.
+The Interior Designers Association of Nigeria (IDAN) has resolved to partner with banks to empower its members.

-The association stressed the need for its members to have access to discount cards, debit cards and access to funding.

-The President of the association, Mrs. Jennifer Chukwujekwe, said that IDAN would open online registration to create awareness and to encourage interior designers.
+The association stressed the need for members to have access to discount cards, debit cards and access to funds.
+The President, Mrs. Jennifer Chukwujekwe, said IDAN would open online registration to create awareness and to encourage interior designers.

-Addressing its members, professional designers and other stakeholders in the industry at the just concluded town hall meeting in Lagos, she acknowledged the contributions of interior designers and professionals for being part of the growth of the industry.
+Addressing members, professional designers and other stakeholders in the industry at the just-concluded town hall meeting in Lagos, she acknowledged the contributions of interior designers and professionals for being part of the growth of the industry.

 Chukwujekwe said: “For me, this is a new dawn and for the interior designers industry, it’s a tag of history I hope and we have come this far over the years and as a growing industry, we have a better future ahead.